Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgUpdateParams"></a>

 ### MsgUpdateParams
-MsgUpdateParams is the Msg/UpdateParams request type.
+Deprecated: MsgUpdateParams is the Msg/UpdateParams request type.

 | Field | Type | Label | Description |